Android Permissions Can Be Dangerous: Full Guide to Managing Them

 Companies can use Android Enterprise and its managed Google Play Portal, which offers a containerized environment that helps to separate work and personal applications and data.
 This allows companies to have better control over devices used for work purposes and their Android permissions without confining an employee’s personal use of their device.

 Similar to how the Google Play Portal functions, containerization allows a part of the device (including applications and their permissions) to be separated into its own bubble, password-protected and regulated by a different set of policies from the device’s other applications and content.
 This allows employees to enjoy uninhibited use of their devices in their free time without posing any security risks to the company’s network.

 How can Heimdal™ Security help?

 In the context of BYOD and Android permissions, Heimdal™ Security can help you protect your company’s network perimeter by using machine learning-driven intelligence that can spot hidden threats that firewalls are unable to detect.
-Our IPS (Intrusion Prevention System) solution, Forseti, works at the DNS-layer to prevent advanced and yet unknown threats which might be trying to infiltrate your organization.
-With Forseti, you can detect advanced malware in your network, block malicious web content, and prevent data leakage.
-Increasingly, hackers target organizations at network or DNS traffic level.
+Our IPS (Intrusion Prevention System) solution, Heimdal™ Threat Prevention Network, works at the DNS layer to prevent advanced and yet unknown threats which might be trying to infiltrate your organization.
+With Heimdal™ Threat Prevention Network, you can detect advanced malware in your network, block malicious web content, and prevent data leakage.
+Your perimeter network is vulnerable to sophisticated attacks.